theQRL/theqrl.org/content/blog/2024/updates-and-insights-the-future-of-qrl-ama-with-kaushal-kumar-singh/index.md

 ## Q9: Anything else you’d like viewers to know at this moment on Zond that we haven’t already covered?

 We've covered most points, but viewers can keep up with our development progress through our available documentation.
 For those looking to get ahead, we offer cryptography libraries in Golang and JavaScript, which are beneficial for creating decentralized applications.
 You can start building on Zond today, even though our ecosystem isn't fully complete.
 We're here to assist developers in getting started on our testnet and smoothly transitioning to the final versions of our libraries once they're released.

+## Closing

+As we wrap up this AMA, we're excited about the future of Zond and the strides we're making towards the defining quantum-safe blockchain ecosystem.
+With seamless Ethereum integration, user-friendly tools, and upcoming audits, our journey is just beginning.

+Stay tuned for more updates and join us as we shape the future of secure blockchain technology.
+Thank you for being a vital part of our community!